-Victoria College is accepting registrations for its Core Curriculum: Introductory Craft Skills classes that begin in January.
+Victoria College is accepting registrations for its Core Curriculum: Introductory Craft Skills classes that will be held March 23-April 22.

 The class is mandatory for anyone wanting to register for an industrial trades job training class at Victoria College.
 The cost for the course is $285 and includes all course materials.
 Financial aid and scholarships are available.

-The Introductory Craft Skills course is common for all National Center for Construction and Research (NCCER) training and is required for NCCER Certification for all Level 1 courses such as electrical; heating, ventilation and air conditioning; millwright; pipefitting; plumbing; power line worker; scaffolding; and welding.
+The Introductory Craft Skills course is common for all National Center for Construction and Research (NCCER) training and is required for NCCER Certification for all Level 1 courses including electrical; heating, ventilation and air conditioning; millwright; pipefitting; plumbing; power line worker; scaffolding; and welding.
 No prior experience is necessary.

 Due to Centers for Disease Control and Prevention recommendations, students will be required to wear a facial covering, have their temperatures taken and pass a health screening before entering the classroom.
 Social distancing will also be required.